dylanrandle/dylanrandle.github.io/index.md

 I worked for two years after undergrad at a startup (which was later acquired) as its first data scientist.
 I designed, developed, and deployed their first machine learning system (a text extraction service using LSTMs) and hired two great engineers to join my team.

-Currently I'm studying Data Science at Harvard where I have relished the opportunity to learn alongside such fantastic peers and teachers. -->
+Currently I'm studying Data Science at Harvard. -->

 <!-- ### Education